Why are projects no longer working in our product development organizations today? And why did they work for such a long time?

 - Accept that the organization works on its limit.
 It must be clear …

-- that the mere definition of just another project with the allocation of a few percent of each project member and the setting of an ambitious (if not impossible) target date is not sufficient;
+- it is not sufficient that the mere definition of just another project with the allocation of a few percent of each project member and the setting of an ambitious (if not impossible) target date;

 - that the organization can’t work on all projects and ideas proposed.
 NO is a valid answer;